Consider the following scenario:

-When you run Microsoft Exchange Hybrid Configuration Wizard and when mail flow connectors are being created, you may experience a warning message.
-If this warning is ignored, the Hybrid Configuration Wizard allows you to continue by using the value that's obtained from on-premises.
-However, your on-premises environment cannot send mails on behalf of any domain that’s not validated as an accepted domain in your Office 365 tenant.
+In this scenario, If you ignore the warning, the Hybrid Configuration Wizard lets you continue by using the value that's obtained from on-premises.
+However, your on-premises environment cannot send messages on behalf of any domain that’s not validated as an accepted domain in your Office 365 tenant.

 550 5.7.64 Relay Access Denied ATTR36.
 For more details please refer to: https://support.microsoft.com/kb/3169958

 For example, the certificate subject is <S>CN=hostname.contoso.com.
-However, the contoso.com domain isn't verified in your Office 365 tenant.
+However, the contoso.com domain isn't validated in your Office 365 tenant.
 As another example, the certificate subject name is <S>CN=hostname.subdomain.contoso.com.
 However, only contoso.com is registered as an accepted domain for your tenant.

 Note If you do this, you have to install the newly issued certificate on the Exchange Server that's used for hybrid mail flow.
 You may also have to make sure that the fully qualified domain name (FQDN) is set correctly on the Exchange Server connector.

 After you complete either option, rerun the Hybrid Configuration Wizard so that the Exchange Online connector can be set correctly.

-Article ID: 4019940 - Last Review: 21.4.2017 - Revision: 11
+Article ID: 4019940 - Last Review: 21.4.2017 - Revision: 15